RomeCore/RCParsing/README.md

 ## Why RCParsing?

 - 🐍 **Hybrid Power**: Unique support for **barrier tokens** to parse indent-sensitive languages like Python and YAML.
+- ☄️ **Incremental Parsing**: Edit large documents with instant feedback.
+Our persistent AST enables efficient re-parsing of only changed sections, perfect for LSP servers and real-time editing scenarios.
 - 💪 **Regex on Steroids**: You can find all matches for target structure in the input text with detailed AST information and transformed value.
 - 🌀 **Lexerless Freedom**: No token priority headaches.
 Parse directly from raw text, even with keywords embedded in strings.
 Tokens are used just as lightweight matching primitives.
 - 🎨 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.